Trenton Titans: Trenton Devils (2007–2011)

 In 2007, the New Jersey Devils announced that the Titans were changing their name to the Trenton Devils.
-This re-branding alienated fans in the Trenton area, many of whom were part of the Philadelphia Flyers' (and to a lesser extent, the fellow NHL rivals of the Devils in the New York Rangers) fan base.
+The re-branding alienated fans, many of whom were fans of the rival Flyers and, to a lesser extent, New York Rangers.
 The name change and the team's lackluster record led to a significant decline in attendance, positioning Trenton at or near the bottom of the league in attendance.
-The only exception to this was on February 21, 2009, when the Trenton Devils retired former Titan Kelly Cup champion Scott Bertoli's No. 19 in front of a crowd of 6,013 fans.
+The only exception was on February 21, 2009, when the Trenton Devils honored Scott Bertoli by retiring his number in front of a crowd of 6,013 fans.